ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 *  spawn_loc_file

     The spawn locations file, required for each type of aircraft, designates the initial location of each aircraft as well as it's inital conditions.
-The should all be formatted as follows
+This should be formatted as follows

     .. csv-table::
         :header: "latitude", "longitude", "starting at base", "inital fuel"